Higher Education Act of 1965

 The Higher Education Act of 1965 was reauthorized in 1968, 1972, 1976, 1980, 1986, 1992, 1998, and 2008.
-The current authorization for the programs in the Higher Education Act expired at the end of 2013 but has been extended through 2014 while Congress prepares changes and amendments.
+The current authorization for the programs in the Higher Education Act expired at the end of 2013 but has been extended through various temporary measures since 2014.
 Before each re-authorization, Congress amends additional programs, changes the language and policies of existing programs, or makes other changes.

 1965 Act

 In January 1965, President Lyndon Johnson told Congress that higher education was "no longer a luxury but a necessity" and urged Congress to enact legislation to expand access to college.
 Representative Edith Green of Oregon introduced H. R. 3220 as a bill to "strengthen the educational resources of our colleges and universities and to provide financial assistance for students in postsecondary education."
 Senator Wayne Morse of Oregon introduced the Senate version of the bill, S. 600.
 The bills sought to create an advisory council to review teacher training programs and to create a National Teacher Corps, which would recruit teachers to serve in low-income areas and train teachers through internships.
 Other provisions of the bills included financial aid, scholarships, work-study, and library enhancements.
 Throughout 1965 numerous hearings were held by Special Subcommittee on Education, and the Education Subcommittee of the Senate Committee on Labor and Public Welfare held numerous hearings.
-Based on the recommendations of University administrators, educators, and student aid officers, a new bill was introduced: H. R. 9567.
+Based on the recommendations of university administrators, educators, and student aid officers, a new bill was introduced: H. R. 9567.
 It was passed by the House of Representatives on August 26, and the Senate passed the bill on September 2.

-In signing the Higher Education Act of 1965 into law, President Johnson said that the act, along with the Elementary and Secondary Education Act of 1965 as "keystones of the great, fabulous 89th Congress" that would spread "the roots of change and reform" throughout the nation.
+In signing the Higher Education Act of 1965 into law, President Johnson described the act, along with the Elementary and Secondary Education Act, as "keystones of the great, fabulous 89th Congress" that would spread "the roots of change and reform" throughout the nation.